draptik/reveal-js-template/README.md

 - Clone this repo
 - Run the install script
-- It makes some opinionated changes (details will follow)
 - You have a clean new start for your presentation

 # Prerequisites